How do I locate which City Councilman represents me?

 - Section 3.07.- All powers of the city shall be vested in the council, except as otherwise provided by law or this charter, and the council shall provide for the exercise thereof and for the performance of all duties and obligation imposed on the city by law.

 Special meetings may be held on the call of the president pro-tem of the council, the mayor or 4 or more members of the council and upon no less than 12 hours notice to each member.
 Emergency meetings affecting life, health, property or public safety, may meet whatever notice it shall be convenient to give.
 All meetings shall be open to the public.

 The president, or in his/her absence the vice president, presides at meetings of the council.
 A quorum is necessary before a lawful meeting of the council can be held.
 A quorum consists of a majority of the members of the council.
-Ordinances or resolutions are adopted by a majority of the council at a lawful meeting.
+Ordinances must be adopted with no less that 4 votes for that item.
+Resolutions are adopted by a majority of the council at a lawful meeting.
 All voting is by roll call (as shown on an electronic vote board) and the ayes and nays are recorded in the minutes of the council.

 Ordinances may be introduced at any regular meeting of the council, or at a special meeting if the subject thereof has been included in the notice of such meeting.
 The title of each ordinance shall be included in the minutes of the meeting.
 Every ordinance shall remain on file in final form for public inspection with the city clerk at least 7 days before its final adoption.
 Notice of the introduction of the ordinance must be published once in the official journal of the city at least 7 days before final adoption.
 Any interested person may file during this time his reason for objection and the council shall grant him the right to be heard before final adoption.

 Every ordinance passed by the council shall be published in the official journal of the city.
 No ordinance, with the exception of emergency ordinances, shall be effective before 10 days from the date of its publication.